HomeAbout cynaps*kreativPortfolioFrequently Asked QuestionsPlan your next projectRequest a QuoteContact Tim Hansford

 What's your turnaround time?
 When can I get the finished project?

-It is the responsibility of cynaps*kreativ to generate quality work as efficiently as possible, and take the necessary steps to reduce the likelihood of problems when a print project is sent to a print service, or a Web site is launched.
+It is the responsibility of cynaps*kreativ to generate quality work as efficiently as possible, and take the necessary steps to ensure there won't be problems when a print project is sent to a print service, or a Web site is launched.
 Taking shortcuts or doing it "the easy way" often results in unimpressive design work, something that doesn't function properly, or the message not being communicated clearly.
+It is important to deliver projects that feature quality work and effective design, and we will work with you to deliver it in a reasonable amount of time.

-Every project should have a realistic "delivery" date or an established time line with development milestones.
+Every project should have a realistic "delivery" date or an established timeline with development milestones.
 This ensures that all work for the project is properly scheduled and managed among work for other projects.
-"As soon as possible," or "I needed it yesterday" are not specific delivery dates, and could result in either delivery being postponed as other projects with specific deadlines are delivered, or rush charges added to "fit" the work in.
+"As soon as possible," or "I needed it yesterday" are not specific delivery dates, and could result in either delivery being postponed as other projects with specific deadlines are delivered, or rush charges added to "fit" the work in by logging extra hours.

-Because every project is different, turnaround times can vary.
-Factors such as availability of reference or source materials, written content development, review and feedback, photo shoot scheduling, and final production methods all have a bearing on the amount of time needed to complete and deliver a project.
+Because every project is different, it is impossible to create a general list of turnaround times.
+Factors such as availability of reference or source materials, written content development, photo shoot scheduling, and final production methods all have a bearing on the amount of time needed to complete and deliver a project.

 Do you charge for rush service?

-I'm not a very good writer or I don't like to write.
+I'm not a very good writer or I don't like writing.

 Does that matter when I'm providing written content and information or my ideas?